Getting Along With My Parents

 Coping With Flaky Friends

 “Sorry, can’t make it today.
 Let’s plan something soon.”
 How many times have you received this text or one of its variations from flaky friends canceling plans once again?
-We all have flaky friends (or have sometimes been that friend) that cancels plans more often ...
+We all have flaky friends (or have sometimes been that friend) who cancel plans more often ...

 Read more